 Assessments: 1.
-Response Papers (5x20 = 100 points): These (5) response papers help students identify and develop an understanding of the construction of sociological knowledge and also develop critical thinking, reading, and writing skills.
-There are 6 responses, but I will drop (or you can choose not to do) one of the responses.
+Response Papers (6x25 =150 points): These (6) response papers help students identify and develop an understanding of the construction of sociological knowledge and also develop critical thinking, reading, and writing skills.
 They are due no later than the listed time/day.
-Each response needs to have a minimum of 600 words and max of 750 words.
+Each response needs to have a minimum of 500 words.
 See the assignment page for rubric.
 Submit via Canvas.
-This will total 3,000 of 4,000- word requirement.
+You will receive points off for late projects.
+This will total 3,000 of 4,000 word requirement.

-2. Project: (50+10 (project submission)= 60 points) This project will help students synthesize and interpret the material learned throughout the semester.
+2. Project: (115 points) This project will help students synthesize and interpret the material learned throughout the semester.
 Students will be able to take the knowledge and transform it to their own.
 This activity is very flexible.
-I want you to take a topic that we covered in the first 6 weeks.
+I want you to take a topic that we covered in the first 14 weeks.
 You may address any aspect of this topic.
 Then, transform it into your area of interest.
-This is a creative end product such as a poem, song, or piece of pottery, tool for change, educational tool, and so on.
-I am very flexible with the interpretation of "creative."
+This may be a research paper, a tool for change, a creative end product such as a poem, song, or piece of pottery.
 You must first get your topic approved.
 You will also submit a paper with it.
-The paper will have approximately four sections: an introduction, section of analysis, a description of the project itself, and a conclusion.
-The word count must be at least 1000 minimum words and no more.
+The paper will have approximately four sections: an introduction, the section from the text you chose, a description of the project itself (this will be a 2-3 different body paragraphs), and a conclusion that explains how it ties to class.
+The word count must be at least 1,000 words.

-3. Participation Total: 40 points
+3. Participation Total: 45 points

-A. Participation Reflections Discussion Posts (7x3pts and Intro (2pts) + Take Away (2 pts) = 25 pts Total): These assignments connect the material to the lived local experiences of students as well as more global ones.
-You are required to "reflect" or comment on the article that corresponds to the content material by posting on the Discussion thread.
+A. Participation Reflections Discussion Posts (8x3=24 pts): These assignments connect the material to the lived local experiences of students as well as more global ones.
+You are required to "reflect" or comment on at least one of the articles that correspond to each chapter by posting on the Discussion thread.
 Your post must be at least 75 words and analyze the article(s) of that day or week and how the article intersects with the topic.
+You only need 8 out of 9.
 The reflections must critically analyze the MATERIAL.
 Tie it back to the material for that week.
 They must be posted from the author's account and must be original.
+Introduction posts are mandatory.
 I will use these posts as a jumping off for our in-class discussions, so be prepared to discuss your post.
 All posts will be via Canvas.

-B. Discussion Responses (7x2pts and Intro or Take Away (1 pt) =15 points): These responses allow students to interact with each other and learn others' perspectives.
-You are to comment on the discussion posts and respond to either an Introduction post OR a take-away post.
+B. Discussion Responses (7x3=21 points): These responses allow students to interact with each other and learn others' perspectives.
+You are to comment on the chapter discussion posts for the week.
 You should be respectful of the content.
 Do not criticize or attack one's character.
 This is different from disagreeing with someone's viewpoints.
 You can agree or disagree or simply note something interesting about the post.
 Tie your arguments back to the chapter material.
 I reserve the right to edit or delete any disrespectful responses.
+You are only required to respond to 7 posts in different weeks, not including intro and "take-away" posts.
 All posts are via Canvas.
 Again, I will use these responses as part of our in-class discussions, so be prepared to discuss your responses.